-9 SPECIFIC METHODOLOGICAL ISSUES
+SPECIFIC METHODOLOGICAL ISSUES 9

-A number of methodological issues have arisen since 1999 in the collection, validation and aggregation of micro-data for Regulation 1172/98 by Eurostat.
+A number of methodological issues have arisen since 1999 in the collection, validation and aggregation of micro-data for Regulation 70/2012 by Eurostat.
 Information is requested on such methodological issues used in Member States, EFTA and Candidate Countries for the following cases.

 9.1.
+Please indicate if your country reports gross weight of goods or gross-gross weight ?
+More precisely, are containers, swap bodies or pallets included or excluded from the weight of goods?
+9.2.
 Please describe the methodology used in the calculation for the A2 (journey) record of total weight carried and tonne-kilometres performed on type 2 (multi-stop) journeys.
-9.2.
-Please indicate the approach your country uses for the definition and coding of type 2 (multistop) journeys and associated goods movements: are A3-records coded as stages of a journey (distances between 2 stops of a lorry, 3b and 3c in Annex) or as consignments (distance between loading and unloading of goods, 3a in Annex)?
-Can you propose a way to simplify such transport operations?
-9.2.
+9.3.
+Please indicate the approach your country uses for the definition and coding of type 2 (multistop) journeys and associated goods movements: are A3-records coded as stages of a journey (distances between 2 stops of a lorry) or as consignments (distance between loading and unloading of goods)?
+Can you propose a way to simplify such transport operations? can you propose a way to ompmy odon transport operations.
+9.4.
 Please describe the assumption made when a type 2 (multi-stop) international journey includes a basic transport operation that takes place entirely on national territory (that is, the country of loading and country of unloading are the same as the country of registration of the powered vehicle).
-9.3.
+9.5.
 Please indicate how national/international transport is derived for your national road freight statistics (on the basis of place of loading and unloading on the complete journey or on the basis of place of loading and unloading of goods).
-Journey Goods Other (please specify) 9.4 If you choose to estimate the variable "maximum permissible laden weight", please describe the methodology used to calculate this estimation?
+Journey Goods □ Other (please specify) 9.6 If you choose to estimate the variable "maximum permissible laden weight", please describe the methodology used to calculate this estimation?